 Another bad idea…

 However, there are limited circumstances where a forbearance is a reasonable idea.
 If you need a temporary break in the bills, it can help.
 For example, if you are starting a new job in 2 months, and a forbearance will allow you to pay your other bills, it could be a good idea.
 Compare that to the person who has a job, but their job doesn’t quite pay enough to cover the student loan bills.
-If that job won’t be changing very soon, a forbearance just makes things worse in the long run. our lender may give you a six month break, but after those 6 months you will just owe more.
+If that job won’t change very soon, a forbearance makes things worse in the long run.
+One lender may give you a six-month break, but you will only owe more after those six months.
 It just makes things worse in the long run.

 A good rule of thumb on forbearance: It can be a temporary solution to a temporary problem.
 If you have long term financial issues, a forbearance will only make things worse.

 For many borrowers, getting that first student loan bill is rock bottom.
-Once they get started learning about repayment, many find the tools, resources, and confidence they need to eventually become debe free.
+Once they get started learning about repayment, many find the tools, resources, and confidence they need to eventually become debt-free.